-INDONESIA is taking action to combat its catastrophic problem of polluting the oceans with plastic debris, Environment and Forestry Minister Siti Nurbaya Bakar said on Saturday.
+INDONESIA is taking action to combat its catastrophic problem of polluting the oceans with plastic debris, says Environment and Forestry Minister Siti Nurbaya Bakar.

 According to the Jakarta Post, Siti Nurbaya made the statement during the commemoration of National Waste Awareness Day in Banjarmasin, South Kalimantan.
 Adding that the government would officially declare the commitment on Feb 23.

 Indonesia is also scheduled to present a national action plan during the fourth World’s Ocean Summit in Bali from Feb 22 to 24.

 The announcement will be welcome news to environmentalist as Indonesia has the dubious honour of being listed as the second biggest marine polluter in the world.